Fannie Mahood Heath: Career and gardening

-After the establishment of the Heath farm, Fannie Heath focused on finding a way to neutralize the high alkalinity of the soil applying vinegar as an acidic countermeasure.
+After the establishment of the Heath farm, Fannie Heath focused on finding a way to neutralize the high alkalinity of the soil by applying vinegar as an acidic countermeasure.
 It took multiple different attempts and modifications of the soil, but she was eventually able to establish flowerbeds, vegetables and fruit trees.
 She corresponded with horticulturalists around the country to obtain new seeds and, while many failed to survive in the soil, she kept extensive notes on her experimentation.
 The flower seeds she was cultivating were sent out to her correspondents and there was a growing demand for her flowers around the world.

 Heath also kept up other fields and she sent data to publications, including bird migration patterns in the plains to the official biological survey office in Washington D.C.
 Her messages to North Dakota State University brought her in contact with O. A. Stevens and she learned about the scientific nomenclature of plants.
 She had discussions with C. B. Warden about garden and shelterbelt production in the windy plains.
 These collaborations would eventually lead to the publication of the bulletin Perennial Flowers for North Dakota Homes with Albert F. Yeager in 1923.

 An additional independent publication was made by Heath in 1924 titled Flowers From Snow To Snow On The Dakota Great Plains with a discussion on her 40 years of plant growth research and the hardiness of the 174 plant species that had been tested.

 In 1920, she was involved in establishing the National Horticultural Society at the request of Hamilton Traub.
 The society was officially established in 1922 and Fannie was given the position of vice president.
 The June meeting in 1922 was hosted at the Heath farm, where Fannie gave a presentation on the topic of "Protection and Beautification of the Home Grounds" and exhibited her methods of how to successfully propagate multiple flowers from different habitats.
 During the November 1923 meeting of the society, the National Botanical Garden and Herbarium was established in Grand Forks and Fannie donated 250 specimens to its creation.
 She also joined the Great Plains Horticulture Society in 1925 after she was invited.
 By 1925, the four acres of the Heath farm had more than 450 different species and over 100 people a week were visiting her garden.
 This became too much and she ended the public tours.
 Her planted flowers included species from around the world, including the Asiatic globe flower, the caragana, and a variety of other shrubs from across the region of Manchuria.